MorpheusAIs/Docs/!KEYDOCS README FIRST!/BuildersGuide.md

 # Morpheus Builders Guide

 ## Intro & Purpose:
 At its heart everything contributors are adding to the Morpheus platform from Code to Capital to Compute is designed to empower builders to create and deploy Smart Agents to users.
-Smart Agents that are permissionless, open source, and provide unrestricted intelligence to the world.
+Smart Agents that are directed by individuals, permissionless, open source, and provide unrestricted intelligence to the world.

 What Ethereum is to Smart Contracts, Morpheus is to Smart Agents.
 A neutral platform for all to leverage.
 A protocol not owned or controlled by any company or central party.
 Fair launched and built in public from day one.